graphistry/graphistry-cli/docs/configure.md

 We encourage everyone to use HTTPS over HTTP, especially through the automatic TLS option, for [securing authentication](authentication.md)

 Graphistry supports both free automatic TLS within your server (Caddy/LetsEncrypt) and offloading to an external load balancer or proxy

+As part of TLS configuration, decide whether to allow cross-origin embedding of private visualizations

 ### TLS Hardening